 - Women’s Chamber of Commerce of Texas

 Most recently, the Texas Comptroller Glenn Hegar studied the economic impact of Texas women through a tour he titled, Good for Texas Tour: Women in the Workforce Edition.
 Hegar visited facilities and met with women all over Texas who work in a variety of economic sectors.
 These sectors include: Trade, Transportation and Utilities, Government, Education and Health Services, Professional and Business Services and Natural Resources and Mining.
-The tour was taken in order to highlight/recognize the importance of women in the workforce, but also to emphasize the importance of women having equal access to advancement in the workplace.
+The tour was taken in order to highlight and recognize the importance of women in the workforce, but also to emphasize the importance of women having equal access to advancement in the workplace.

 In 2017, women held nearly half of Texas’ 12.4 million jobs.
 Those jobs have generated additional business activities that support millions of other jobs in Texas.
 The study estimated that, on average, every dollar women earn supports $2.05 in compensation for workers throughout the state economy.
 All in all, working women in Texas are essential both to the economic security of women but also the entire Texas economy.